lucascr91/lucascr91/README.md

 Hi, I'm Lucas.
 I work as a Data Engineer at DP6 and, in my spare time, I try to contribute to open source projects.
-I'm currently interest in Golang, Cloud computing, and DevOps.
+I'm currently interest in Rust and Cloud computing.

 <table>
   <tr>